Lewis Hamilton to be knighted at Windsor Castle after being pipped to F1 title

 The champion racing driver is being honoured for services to motorsports.

-Lewis Hamilton will be knighted on Wednesday – just days after controversially losing out on a record eighth Formula One world title.
+Sir Lewis Hamilton will be knighted by the Prince of Wales – just days after controversially losing out on a record eighth Formula One world title.

-The 36-year-old racing star is due to attend an investiture at Windsor Castle to be honoured for services to motorsports.
+The 36-year-old racing star will attend an investiture at Windsor Castle to be honoured for services to motorsports.

-Max Verstappen claimed an extraordinary and highly-controversial maiden Formula One world title on Sunday after his battle with Hamilton came down to a one-lap shoot-out in Abu Dhabi.
+Max Verstappen claimed an extraordinary and highly-controversial maiden world title on Sunday after his battle with Sir Lewis came down to a one-lap shoot-out in Abu Dhabi.

 The Red Bull driver stormed past his title rival in the closing stages of the Grand Prix season finale at the Yas Marina Circuit, having benefited from a late safety car that bunched up the pack.